APerricone/harbourCodeExtension/client/README.md

 This is an extension for visual studio code about harbour programming language, it is still W.I.P. :)

-## Warning
-the version 0.3 has a new debugger library, you must update it!!

 ## Features

 - simple and complete syntax hightlight